-Sales tax calculator: How to figure your sales tax
+Sales tax calculator: How to calculate your sales tax

 Easily calculate sales tax rates in your state with our free sales tax calculator.
 Simply plug in your business address and ZIP code to get your total estimated sales tax rate.